-- Risk assessment tool for food business operations
+- a risk assessment tool for food business operations

-- Summary checklist for re-starting your food business
+- a summary checklist for re-starting your food business

 - FAQs on coronavirus and food for businesses and consumers

-Trade body UKHospitality has published advice and guidance for hospitality businesses in Scotland.
+UKHospitality has collated advice and guidance for hospitality businesses in Scotland.

-The Welsh Government has dedicated support and help for businesses and employers on the COVID-19.
-This includes detailed advice and guidance to help keep safe in the workplace for:
+The Welsh Government has dedicated support and help for businesses and employers during Covid-19.
+This includes detailed advice and guidance on keeping safe in the workplace.

 There is also information specific to food businesses on how to work safely.
 This covers social distancing, hygiene processes, and new requirements businesses must follow as they develop new ways to work: